AI-native manufacturing intelligence, built for the kinetic age.

 Material costs spike.
 You find out at invoicing.

 Aluminum was $2.85 when you quoted.
-This morning: $3.15.
-You have no idea which quotes just lost margin.
-Your 28% margin became 18%.
+Today it's $3.15.
+You don't know which jobs just lost margin.
+Your 28% margin becomes 18%.
 On a $50,000 order, that's $5,000 gone.

 Factory floor to cloud layer.
 Single-tenant or air-gapped.
 Your infrastructure, your control.